Laragear/WebAuthn/README.md

 Yes.

-* **Can a user register two or more credentials in the same device?**
+* **Can a user register two or more credentials (Passkeys) in the same device?**

 Not by default, but [you can enable it](#multiple-credentials-per-device).

 * **If a user loses his device, can he register a new device?**

 Yes.
 If you're not using a [password fallback](#password-fallback), you may need to create a logic to register a new device using an email or SMS.
-It's assumed he is reading his email using a trusted device.
+It's assumed the user can access its email through a trusted device.

 * **What's the difference between disabling and deleting a credential?**

-Disabling a credential doesn't delete it, so it's useful as a blacklisting mechanism and these can also be re-enabled.
+Disabling a credential doesn't delete it, so it's useful as a blacklisting mechanism until re-enabled or deleted.
 When the credential is deleted, it goes away forever from the server, so the credential in the authenticator device becomes orphaned.

 * **Can a user delete its credentials from its device?**

 Yes.
 If it does, the other part of the credentials in your server gets orphaned.
 You may want to show the user a list of registered credentials in the application to delete them.

+* **Can I delete a credential from the user's device?**

+No, there is no WebAuthn mechanism for that.

+The user must manually delete the credential from its device.
+Instructions depend on the device itself.

 * **How secure is this against passwords or 2FA?**